The Planning Commission will be discussing the draft SEPA Infill Exemption amendments at their regularly scheduled meeting on May 20, 2021.

 - You may provide comments to the City during the open public comment period

-- You can participate in this virtual open house
+- You can participate in virtual open houses

-- You can provide feedback to the City via surveys (to be posted later in the project)
+- You can provide feedback to the City via surveys (to be posted throughout the project)

 - You can participate and provide comments at Planning Commission and City Council Meetings (for the foresable future these are likely to be held online as virtural meetings)